asmadotgh/automated_anno/README.md

 \<to> is the to email address.
 The default value is ashdown-anno [at] mit.

-\<bcc> is the email address to send log files to, i.e. success or failure of sending emails.
+\<cc> is the email address to send log files to, i.e. success or failure of sending emails.
 The default value is ashdown-anno [at] mit.

 ## Note
 The code has been tested with python 3.6.